90pc trees missing in Billion Tree Tsunami: Marriyum

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Spokesperson Marriyum Aurangzeb said on Saturday that Prime Minister Imran Khan claimed to plant five billion trees whereas not even 100 million were planted.
-It must have been slip of tongue, she added.
+ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Spokesperson Marriyum Aurangzeb said on Saturday that Prime Minister Imran Khan claimed to have planted plant five billion trees whereas not even 100 million were planted.
+It must have been a slip of tongue, she added.

-PML-N leader said PM misinformed about his Billion Tree Tsunami Programme as 90 percent of his billion trees are missing in the project.
+A committee member who went to inspect the forestation of programme Akram Khan Durrani claimed that not even 100 million trees were planted as opposed to the much-bragged one billion figure. one billion figure.
+Marriyum expressed that the 23-year long drama of Pakistan Tehreek-e-Insaf (PTI) leader is unfolding in front of the nation.
+Thank you Imran Khan for not claiming that you made a faster than speed of light metro in Peshawar, she added.
+Pakistan People’s Party (PPP) Chairman Bilawal Bhutto said that big scale corruption has been carried out in the name of Billion Tree Tsunami Programme.

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Spokesperson Marriyum Aurangzeb said on Saturday that Prime Minister Imran Khan claimed to plant five billion trees whereas not even 100 million were planted.
-It must have been slip of tongue, she added.
+ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Spokesperson Marriyum Aurangzeb said on Saturday that Prime Minister Imran Khan claimed to have planted plant five billion trees whereas not even 100 million were planted.
+It must have been a slip of tongue, she added.

-PML-N leader said PM misinformed about his Billion Tree Tsunami Programme as 90 percent of his billion trees are missing in the project.